 Tom Gray:

 I hate being homeless once more.
-I changed into a homeless about twenty years earlier than I got here.
+I changed into a stray about twenty years earlier than I got here.

 By Rhonda Lyons:

 Tom Gray has schizophrenia.
-For the past 11 years, the Vietnam vet has lived at this San Francisco boarding care domestic.
+For the past 11 years, the Vietnam vet has lived at this San Francisco boarding care home.

-Since 2012, more than 1 / 4 residential facilities in San Francisco serving humans underneath 60 have closed their doors.
-Nationwide, small boarding care houses like Tom’s lives have misplaced about 15,000 beds between 2010 and 2016, in keeping with a survey via the National Center for Health Statistics.
+Since 2012, more than 1 / out of 4 residential facilities in San Francisco serving humans under 60 have closed their doors.
+Nationwide, small boarding care houses like Tom’s Lives have misplaced about 15,000 beds between 2010 and 2016, according to a National Center for Health Statistics survey.

 Tom Gray:

-Not knowing wherein I’m going to move subsequent.
+Not knowing where I’m going to move subsequently.
 That’s how I feel lost.

 By Rhonda Lyons: